brizandrew/slack-graphics-request/SESSION.md

 #### Message Actions
 Message Actions are another form of interactivity which share a lot in common with Interactive Messages (including the same Request URL).
-These are essentially commands that can be automatically called from any menu via the context menu (`...`) and mapped to a function in your interactive handler.
+These are essentially commands that can be automatically called from any message via the context menu (`...`) and mapped to a function in your interactive handler.

 To set them up navigate over to "Interactive Components" in your Slack App Dashboard and click "Create New Action".
 When your action is called by a user, a payload will be sent to your route with the `type` `message_action` and a `callback_id` you set up in the dashboard.